pallets/flask/docs/api.rst

 1. If a rule ends with a slash and is requested without a slash by the user, the user is automatically redirected to the same page with a trailing slash attached.
-2. If a rule does not end with a trailing slash and the user request the page with a trailing slash, a 404 not found is raised.
+2. If a rule does not end with a trailing slash and the user requests the page with a trailing slash, a 404 not found is raised.

 This is consistent with how web servers deal with static files.
 This